Figuring out how to paint a landscape can be difficult, especially if you have not done it very much…

 Also, it is important to make objects up close with sharp edges and objects further away with soft edges.
 Soft edges make areas feel further away, while sharp edges make areas feel up close.
 It is important to look for a variation of edges.
-The greater the variety of edges the more interesting your painting will be.
-Get everything you need to know about edges in art here.
+The greater the variety of edges, the more interesting your landscape painting will be.
+Learn everything you need to know about edges in art here.

 Take a step back from your piece so that you can view the piece from further away.
 This way you will be able to see the whole piece at once and notice what changes need to happen.

 Here are 5 landscape painting tips that will help you even further in your next venture of painting landscapes!